-(See Mrs. Smith in the office if you don't have your student's access information)
+(See Mrs. Griffiths in the office if you don't have your student's access information)

-Click the link below for a video tutorial on how to set up your powerschool account
+Click here for a tutorial on how to set up your powerschool account

 Dear Parents and Guardians,